section-engineering-education/engineering-education/content/articles/approximating-the-speed-of-an-object-and-its-distance/index.md

  - url: /engineering-education/implementing-gan-from-scratch/hero.jpg
    alt: Implementing GANs example image
 ---

-### Introduction
-Computers are essential in today's technological age.
-They make our lives easier by making other incorporable tasks easier to perform, such as speed and distance approximation.

-In this tutorial, we will learn how to use OpenCV to detect the frontal face as our object, find the object's distance in relation to the camera, then calculate the speed.
-In our case, we will use our laptop webcam as our tool.
+In this tutorial, we will learn how to use OpenCV to detect the frontal face of an object, find the object's distance in relation to the camera, then calculate the speed.
 <!-- more -->
+Note that we will use the laptop webcam as our tool.

 ### Table of Contents
 - [Prerequisites](#prerequisites)